MaksKlecman/72544_Kletsman_Maksym_Classroom_Assignment_5-/README.md

 # GitHub Cloud Lab

-A hands-on repository for learning GitHub as a cloud platform.
+This repository contains practical exercises for learning GitHub as a cloud development platform.

-## Contents
+## Exercises Completed

+### Exercise 1: Git Workflow
+- Created branches and managed Pull Requests.
+- Used GitHub Issues and closed them automatically via commits.
-- `hello.py` — A simple Python greeting script
+- Implemented `hello.py` with greeting and farewell functions.
-- `.devcontainer/` — Codespace configuration

-## Running the script
+### Exercise 2: CI/CD Pipeline
+- Developed a `calculator.py` module in the `src/` folder.
+- Wrote automated tests in the `tests/` folder using `pytest`.
+- Configured **GitHub Actions** (`ci.yml`) to test code on every push.
+- Added a `Dockerfile` for containerization.

+## How to Run

+### Run the Script

 python hello.py